Rise Broadband vs. Verizon Fios Internet plan comparison

 Verizon Fios offers fast, reliable fiber internet, along with one of the best overall customer experiences in the business.
 Verizon Fios is highly recommended, and it's one of the best home internet providers we reviewed.

 Rise Broadband is a tough service to rate because it’s not your typical ISP.
-Rise Broadband provides what’s known as “fixed wireless” service, which means the signal is beamed from a tower wirelessly to your home (rather than running through cable or fiber lines).
+Rise Broadband provides what’s known as fixed wireless service, which means the signal is beamed from a tower wirelessly to your home (rather than running through cable or fiber lines).
 It’s also generally aimed more at rural areas where cable lines don’t exist.
 This means it primarily competes with satellite internet and DSL.
 All this has to be taken into account when considering value.

 So, where does Rise stand?
 Compared to DSL and satellite, it’s an outstanding value.
 It offers better performance and higher data allowances (with an unlimited data add-on available) than satellite and DSL, and at significantly lower prices.
 That said, if you’re in an area that has a cable or fiber option, you may find that those providers offer more for your money.

 Verizon Fios is an excellent value overall.
 The provider offers three fiber-to-the-home plans, starting at about $50 per month for 300 Mbps, which is more for the money than you’ll get with many competitors.

 The mid-tier plan is also a solid value.
 The highest-tier gigabit option is less competitively priced, at closer to $90 per month.
 However, that's still about 25% lower than the national benchmark for similar plans.
-(1) And you do get the benefit of symmetrical speeds with this fiber internet plan, which you won’t find with every provider.
+(1) And you do get the benefit of symmetrical download and upload speeds with all of Verizon’s fiber internet plans, which you won’t find with every provider.
 This helps offset the cost somewhat.
 For an additional $10 each month at the highest tier, you get 2 TB of cloud storage, a subscription to Disney+, and a MoCA adapter for internet gaming.

-It's worth noting that Verizon also offers DSL internet in some areas, with speeds as high as 15 Mbps and bundled prices in the range of $75 per month, but are phasing it out in 2023.
+It's worth noting that Verizon also offers DSL internet in some areas, with download speeds as high as 15 Mbps and bundled prices in the range of $75 per month, but is phasing it out in 2023.
 That's awfully slow compared to fiber internet, and quite expensive, but it's better than nothing.
 The good news is Verizon is rapidly building out its fiber-to-the-home network, so many households that have been stuck with DSL may soon be eligible for Fios.
-Get more info and sign up for updates from Verizon.

 Performance-wise, Rise Broadband offers solid speeds—with the caveat that we’re comparing internet options in rural areas here.
 Most coverage areas have a choice of 25 Mbps and 50 Mbps plans, and some select areas have up to 100 Mbps available.
 These speeds would be pretty bad in areas with more options.
 However, if you’re considering fixed wireless, you probably don’t have many more options.